 ALAN VINCENT – TECHNICAL DIRECTOR

-He remained at Jensen Motors until 1976, at which time two new companies were formed, Jensen Parts & Service, and Jensen Special Products.
-Vincent moved to Jensen Special Products.
+Joined from Chrysler (UK) 1973.
+Vincent was interviewed by Kevin Beattie, and was given a position as Development Engineer, although it was agreed that his position would be raised to Technical Director after a year.
+Vincent remained at Jensen Motors until 1976, at which time two new companies were formed, Jensen Parts & Service, and Jensen Special Products.

 REQUEST: The Museum would be very interested to hear from any former employees of Jensen Motors